ecluse:ecluse-core

 The policy rules engine.

 A rule is evaluation-agnostic data; how it is evaluated is a separate concern.
 The closed built-in vocabulary (Rule) says what a rule is; evalRule is the single dispatch that says how each built-in rule decides, closing over the boot-bound capabilities in RuleDeps.
-The engine's runtime structure is the PreparedRule: it pairs a rule's boot-order identity (precedence and name) with the raw per-version evaluator and an optional Resilience policy. prepare builds one per configured rule; the pure built-ins carry no Resilience and run directly, while the effectful AllowIfRemediatesCve carries a Resilience (a per-attempt timeout, bounded retry with backoff, and a per-source Breaker) applied by the harness runEffectfulRule.
+The engine's runtime structure is the PreparedRule: it pairs a rule's boot-order identity (precedence and name) with the raw per-version evaluator and an optional Resilience policy. prepare builds one per configured rule; the pure built-ins carry no Resilience and run directly, while the effectful CVE rules carry a Resilience (a per-attempt timeout, bounded retry with backoff, and a per-source Breaker) applied by the harness runEffectfulRule.
 The order is the tiebreak: there is no runtime comparison of results.

 The evaluator on a PreparedRule is not reachable from config: prepare only ever binds evalRule over closed Rule data, so untrusted config can express only the built-in vocabulary.
 Supplying an arbitrary evaluator is a code-layer capability (the engine's own tests today; a rule DSL or plugin later), never a config surface.